I’m so excited to share this DIY felt tomte tutorial (or DIY felt gnome) with you today!

 Cut the wool rovings to the same length and line up with the cut ends lined up, these will be hidden under the cap.

-Apply a bead of craft glue along the top of the wood dowel and affix the rovings to act as a hair and bear.
-Place a small dab of glue under the nose as well.
+Apply a bead of craft glue along the top of the wood dowel and affix the rovings to act as a hair and beard.
+Place a small dab of glue under the nose as well, and glue rovings there too.
 Really press down on the rovings to ensure they are glued securely and as snug to the dowel as possible.
 Let dry.

 To make the hat, I didn’t employ my hard earned high school math – I just cut out roughly one quarter of a circle from paper, tested it on the tomte for fit, trimmed a little and kept that as my template.
 A little looser is better, because it will fit over the hair more comfortably.
-With my template in hand, I traced it onto my felt and cut out the pieces.
+With my template in hand, I traced it onto my felt and cut out the pieces for all of their hats.

 For each hat, I held the right sides facing together and quickly stitched a blanket stitch along the edge, turned it right side out, and applied it with craft glue.